rkotze/git-mob/packages/git-mob/README.md

 ### Suggest co-authors

-Suggest co-authors to save based on contributors to the current Git repository.
+Suggest co-authors from contributors in local Git repository and add to `.git-coauthors` file.

 Optional author filter by name or email.